ExMember/exmember.github.io/_drafts/what_are_specifications.md

 Executable specifications are precise and unambiguous by their nature as computer code.

-==

-TODO: English, not "natural language" Probably lots more concreteness in examples Let's talk about how to write specifications.

-You can write them in English if you like.
-But English is a very imprecise language.
-Anything you write will be easy to misinterpret and fail to include some details.

-If you try to write very formal English you will end up with what we call legalese.
-It will be incredibly difficult to read and write and it will still be subject to misinterpretation and missing details.

-Write your specifications in code.
+Executable specifications are also cheap to keep around for regression testing.
+A computer can test your application in seconds or minutes against a specification that a human would spend days or weeks on.

+## Recommendations

+You can't actually do without specifications.
+My recommendation is that you write them down and you write them in as computer code.
 Executable software is the only effective way to describe the behavior of executable software.

 Write your specifications, in executable software, and then use that software to drive your development.

-I call it specification-driven development!
+I call it specification-driven development.

 [0] Everything I say about plain English specifications is most likely true about specifications written in any natural language.